“Mother” admits she faked Emilie Parker PhotoPosted: September 23, 2014

 Why were the daughters pasted in without legs?
 That was Alisson’s little photo-shop boo-boo.
 She meant well, why don’t we just give her the benefit of the doubt?
 She was only aspiring to make pretty pictures of her little blonde trio and just got carried away with the photoshop “hacking” and made a few mistakes.

-I wonder if Alissa was helping out the Soto family with this one:
+I wonder if witchy Alissa was helping out the Soto family with this one:

 So we are suppose to believe that grimace-face Alisson took a few ‘digital editing’ classes at her local community college and then decided she would help everybody at the local Sandy Hook coven ‘improve’ their photographs.
 It’s all just some harmless ‘hacking to pieces’ – go back to sleep America!

-Never mind Vicky Soto’s facebook RIP page also showed up before the shooting even occurred – on December 10th:
+Never mind the fact that Vicky Soto’s facebook R.I.P. page actually showed up before the shooting even occurred – on December 10th:

 The “Emilie” kid never existed, she was created as some sort of extrapolation/combination from images of the other two daughters – particularly the one identified as “Madeline”.